 What does $1,500 mean to you?
 No matter your financial situation, $1,500 is significant.
 It could be a down payment on your next car, a dent in your debt, a furniture upgrade, a step towards retirement, a boost to your emergency fund, or a first-class ticket to New York.

 We’re partnering with News Channel 12 to honor nonprofit volunteers who make our community thrive.
 Each month, we’re choosing a different nonprofit and asking them to select a valuable volunteer to receive the SESLOC Cares for Community Award.
-In April, we were thrilled to meet Stephen Gonzales, from the SLO Children’s Museum
+We’re thrilled to introduce Judy Garrett, from the Santa Maria Natural History Museum.

 We’re partnering with News Channel 12 to honor nonprofit volunteers who make our community thrive.
 Each month, we’re choosing a different nonprofit and asking them to select a valuable volunteer to receive the SESLOC Cares for Community Award.
-In April, we were thrilled to meet Mary Watt, from the SLO Food Bank.
+We’re thrilled to introduce Jenny Molinar, from the Alzheimer’s Association Central Coast Chapter.